pablomagro/techtales/source/_posts/AWS-Certified-SysOps-Administrator-Associate-SOA-C02.md

 ``NetworkIn`` ``and NetworkOut``

 #### Identify the processing power required
-``CPUUtilization`` specifies the percentage of allocated EC2 compute units that are currently in use on the instance.
-This metric identifies the processing power required to run an application on a selected instance.
+`👀` ``CPUUtilization`` specifies the percentage of allocated EC2 compute units that are currently in use on the instance.
+This metric identifies the `processing power required` to `run` an `application on a selected instance`.
 This metric is expressed in Percent.

 #### Number of users.
-``ActiveConnectionCount`` This metric `represents` the `total number of concurrent TCP connections active` from clients to the load balancer and from the load balancer to targets.
+`👀` ``ActiveConnectionCount`` This metric `represents` the `total number of concurrent TCP connections active` from clients to the load balancer and from the load balancer to targets.

 #### RAMUtilization is `NOT available as` an `EC2 metric`
 ``RAMUtilization`` You can publish your own metrics to CloudWatch using the AWS CLI or an API.
 You can view statistical graphs of your published metrics with the AWS Management Console.
 Metrics produced by AWS services are standard resolution by default.